 4) Car starts and then suddenly stalls

-If your car starts and then unexpectedly stalls, it is a clear symptom of a bad ignition switch.
+If your car starts and then unexpectedly stalls, it is one of the clear signsof a bad ignition switch.
 When the ignition switch is in the start position, it immediately takes power from the vehicle battery and turns on the ignition system and fuel pump.
 This allows your car to be started.

 However, if your switch fails in the “on” position, it will not deliver power to the fuel pump and ignition system as soon as you pull the key from the start position to the “on” position.